tibs/reST-slides-talk/rst-slides.rst

 Toolchains
 ----------

-* Makefile, etc., to prepare the slides
+Makefile, etc., to prepare the slides

-* Templating to allow modification of the text
+Templating to allow modification of the text

   (for instance, cog_ to allow insertion of code results)

-* Searchable
+Searchable

 .. _cog: https://github.com/nedbat/cog

 Why not use markup
 ------------------

-* If the graphics are the point of the slide
+If the graphics are the point of the slide

-* If complicated layout is necessary
+If complicated layout is necessary

-* If the company mandated style can't be reproduced
+If the company mandated style can't be reproduced

-* If GUI slide making is your strong point, and typing is not
+If GUI slide making is your strong point, and typing is not

 Why use reStructuredText
 ------------------------

-* Familiarity - it's what I use for other tasks
+Familiarity - it's what I use for other tasks

-* Sweetspot of simplicity / power
+Sweetspot of simplicity / power

-  Although slides may not need all its capabilities, and those are there when I do need them.
+  Although slides may not need or be able to use all of reStructuredText's capabilities

-* Well defined, reasonable error handling
+Well defined, reasonable error handling

 Why not use reStructuredText